-As one part of previous activity I managed a website that was used for promoting writing and developments, loosely with a ???Made in Birmingham??? label.
-2011 was to be a year for reshaping that website, building up more content, thinking about what might be of real interest to others, and beginning to consider how best to tell others that any content existed.
+As one part of previous activity I managed a website that was used for promoting writing and developments, 2011 was to be a year for reshaping that website, building up more content, thinking about what might be of real interest to others, and beginning to consider how best to tell others that any content existed.

 The starting point for much of the thinking was that the website-building could follow these same processes ie would shape itself over time (rather than be fully structured from the start), that some ideas would grow whilst others might fade away, that the site would have sufficient openness and linkages to allow vague ideas to be followed up, to allow for a sense of enjoyment (rather than being a chore, with deadlines and endless maintenance), and that along the way there would be so many things for me to learn about.
 At the same time there would be an overall framework (from the things listed in the earlier paragraph) and there could be commitments made via the site that I would then feel obliged to try my best to fulfil.
 In these ways I would be managing a website that itself would be managing how I spent my time.
 I would be structuring the development of something that, at the same time, was structuring my own development.